How hard is it to verify a classical shadow?: Complexity of specific protocol classical shadows

-Interestingly, for global Clifford shadows we can solve the validity problem in polynomial time if we have sampling access to the target observables, because the action happens in a sufficiently small subspace.

-Classical shadows constructed using global Clifford operations allow for an efficient recovery of the expectation values of observables whose Frobenius norm $\lVert O \rVert_{F} = \sqrt{\Tr[ O^{\dagger} O]}$ is bounded.
+Recall now that classical shadows constructed using global Clifford operations allow for an efficient recovery of the expectation values of observables whose Frobenius norm $\lVert O \rVert_{F} = \sqrt{\Tr[ O^{\dagger} O]}$ is bounded.
+Interestingly, in this setting, we can solve the validity problem in polynomial time if we have sampling and query access to the target observables.
+Briefly, this is done by invoking the bounded Frobenius norm semidefinite programming (SDP) dequantization result of \cite{CGLLTW22} (see also \cite{CLLW20}, which previously handled the low-rank case).

-\begin{definition}[$\CSV_{\cfont{GC}}$] The definition is the same as \cref{def:CSV} only now our classical shadow has the structure dictated by the global Clifford measurement protocol presented in Ref.\ \cite{HKP20}.
-That means the following: \begin{itemize} \item The shadow $S$ consists of $L=\poly(n)$ strings, $\{s_i\}_{i=1}^L$, each of which encodes the random n-qubit Clifford used in that round and the measurement outcome.
+We begin by defining the Global Clifford version of CSV. \begin{definition}[$\CSV_{\cfont{GC}}$] The definition is the same as \cref{def:CSV}, only now our classical shadow has the structure dictated by the global Clifford measurement protocol presented in Ref.\ \cite{HKP20}.
+That means the following: \begin{itemize} \item The shadow $S$ consists of $L=\poly(n)$ strings, $\{s_i\}_{i=1}^L$, each of which encodes the random $n$-qubit Clifford used in that round and the measurement outcome.
 More formally, each string will be of the form $s_i=(\cfont{Stab}_i,b_i)$ where $\cfont{Stab}$ is the efficient classical representation of the global Clifford via the stabilizer formalism and $b\in \{0,1\}^n$ the measurement outcome of that round. \item $O$ is any set of $\poly(n)$ observables with bounded Frobenius norm, i.e., $\|O_i\|_{F}\le \poly(n)$.
-Those observables are possibly highly non-local. \item The recovery algorithm applies the global inverse depolarizing channel to extract the snapshot operators $\hat{\eta}$ from $S$ and aggregates the estimates via the \emph{median of means} (MoM) technique. \end{itemize} \end{definition}
+Those observables are possibly highly non-local. \item The recovery algorithm applies the global inverse depolarizing channel to extract the snapshot operators $\hat{\eta}$ from $S$ and aggregates the estimates via the \emph{median of means} (MoM) technique.
+The output is subject to the range convention of \Cref{rem:range-convention}. \end{itemize} \end{definition} It will be easier to work in the abstract definition which we denote $\ObsCon_{\cfont{F}}$ and define as: \begin{definition}[$\ObsCon_{\cfont{F}}$] The input is a set of observables along with their respective expectation values $(O_i, y_i)_{i=1}^{m=\poly(n)}$, with $\|O_i\|_F\le \poly(n)$, and parameters $\alpha$ and $\beta$ satisfying $\beta-\alpha\geq 1/\poly(n)$.
+The output is to decide between the following cases: \begin{itemize} \item \textbf{Yes}: $\exists$ $n$-qubit state $\rho$ s.t.\ $\forall$ $i\in [m]$, $\left| \Tr\left(O_i\rho\right)-y_i\right|\leq \alpha$. \item \textbf{No}: $\forall$ $n$-qubit states $\rho$ $\exists$ some $i\in [m]$ s.t.\ $\left| \Tr \left(O_i\rho\right)-y_i\right|\geq \beta$. \end{itemize} We assume $y_i\in[-1,1]$. \end{definition} Let us now properly define what a sampling and query access to the target observables mean.